H0R5E/data-only-greater/_posts/2015-04-03-unofficial_launch_party.md

 for developing [Hyde](http://hyde.getpoole.com/) and [Joshua Lande]( http://joshualande.com) for showing me the way.
 This template is the backbone of the site you see before you.
-There are also many little concepts and styles that I have pinched from places accross the web, so thanks for sharing!
+There are also many little concepts and styles that I have pinched from places across the web, so thanks for sharing!

 Well, that's it.
 Hopefully I will be adding more content on a regular basis and improving what is already here.
 And, if you're here looking for the University